onkarbhojane/Amazon-clone/README.md

 # Amazon-clone
-In this project i Cloned the home page of Amazon.in website.
+In this project I Cloned the home page of Amazon.in website.
 Download the file and Go live ( run ) the index.html file